glushkovds/php-smpp/README.md

 PHP implementation SMPP v3.4 protocol
 =============

-Includes sending and listening USSD.
+Allows send and read SMS and USSD.

 This is a simplified SMPP client lib for sending or receiving smses through [SMPP v3.4](http://www.smsforum.net/SMPP_v3_4_Issue1_2.zip).